-- A Head of Service, in conjunction with the appropriate portfolio holder, will develop proposals requiring an executive decision on which they will consult the Monitoring Officer and the Head of Finance (Section 151 Officer) - The proposals are circulated to other Members of the Cabinet and the Council for comment (the period of comment is likely to be short, probably 1-2 days)

-- The Chief Executive, in consultation with the Leader of the Council, will make a decision on the proposal, taking account of any comments made by other Members - A short form decision sheet will be prepared and distributed to all Members of the Council and placed on the Council's website within a table established to include all decisions taken under this process.
+- A Head of Service, in conjunction with the appropriate portfolio holder, will develop proposals requiring an executive decision on which they will consult the Monitoring Officer and the Head of Finance (Section 151 Officer) - The proposals are circulated to other Members of the Cabinet and the Council for comment (the period of comment is likely to be short, probably 1-2 days) - The Chief Executive, in consultation with the Leader of the Council, will make a decision on the proposal, taking account of any comments made by other Members - A short form decision sheet will be prepared and distributed to all Members of the Council and placed on the Council's website within a table established to include all decisions taken under this process.

-These delegations will be used sparingly and wherever possible, reports will be held over until a formal meeting can take place, but given the rapidly changing situation, it is essential that a process to make decisions is in place.
+These delegations were used under careful consideration and wherever possible, reports will be held over until a formal meeting can take place, but given the rapidly changing situation during the pandemic, it was essential that a process to make decisions at pace was in place.